How to Crochet a Magic Circle: Crochet for Beginners

 What is a Crochet Magic Circle (or Magic Ring)

 Before you ask the question, “How do you make a magic ring in crochet?” start by investigating exactly what a crochet magic ring (or magic circle) is.

 Image source: Wilmade

 A magic circle is another way to crochet in the round.
-Crocheting in the round refers to working crochet stitches (such as single crochet, double crochet, half-double crochet, and even triple crochet) in a circular way, instead of rows.
+Crocheting in the round refers to working crochet stitches (such as single crochet stitch, double crochet stitch, half-double crochet stitch, and even triple crochet or treble crochet stitch) in a circular way, instead of rows.